Build System based on Makefile

 flashxip |

-Program will to be download into flash and run directly in flash |
+Program will be downloaded into flash and run directly in flash |

 ddr |